Orelodonstonzo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Scri dat chan d ownr to vincent and d grou ownr to staff for all d file and direc in d workn dir
+Scri dat chan d ownr of d file hello to betty only if it is ownd by d user guillaume